MaxHillebrand/LightningMultiSig/README.md

 ## Abstract

-In Bitcoin, a UTXO can only be spent when a previously committed script is computed as valid.
+In Bitcoin, a UTXO can only be spent when a previously commited script is computed as valid.
 Although the Bitcoin script is not Turing complete, it is exhaustive with several OP codes which can be constructed into smart contracts.
 The most basic script is a pay to single public key hash, where the proof of knowledge of one private key with a cryptographic signature over the hash of the transaction data returns valid and thus enables the transfer of bitcoin to another commitment script.
 One of the most commonly used OP codes is CHECKMULTISIG, where a coin can only be spent with m-of-n valid signatures.
-This allows for easy and secure co-control of bitcoin, which is useful in several business ventures and security models.
+This allows for non-simulated shared ownership of money, which is a groundbreaking innovation with vast consequences.

 This thesis explains how multi sig is used on the first layer block chain; how lightning network payment channel use 2-of-2 time locked multi sig; suggests how different types of multi sig payment channel can be constructed, updated and closed; explores how multi sig access rights to a lightning node might work; estimates weather such a multi sig payment channel is useful for liquidity routing; and proposes different use cases and business models possible with lightning multi sig.